Break the Silence has embedded a culture of continuous improvement within the charity and we strive to improve in all aspects of our work.

 Achieving financial capability is about more than just learning and knowledge – changing behaviour, attitudes and thinking is key to achieving long-term financial capability.
 Funding from MSE will provide challenging, interactive group sessions to develop healthy financial behaviours for an improved financial future for Survivors.

-Funding from Peoples Health Trust for our Resonate Project will enable the provision of a weekly therapeutic music group for 24 months.
+Funding from Peoples Health Trust through money raised by Health Engage through The Health Lottery for our Resonate Project will enable the provision of a weekly therapeutic music group for 24 months.
 Survivors can learn and practice the harpsicle, interact with others, learn to develop healthy relationships, increase their social interaction and reducing feelings of loneliness and isolation, build their confidence and increase self-esteem.
 The harpsicle promotes physical and emotional healing properties with harp therapy participants in other studies reporting increased relaxation, improvement in sleep, decreased pain and anxiety, stabilisation of vital signs, and improvement in mood.

 Peoples Postcode Trust